psrvere/fcc-solidity-course/CourseNotes.md

 - use `ethers.providers.Web3Provider` to wrap metamask as a provider and call `getSigner()` method on this provider to get the signer
 - use constants.js file to store ABI and contract address -

+## Intro to Foundry

+### Introduction

+- It is written in rust and claims to be very fast
+- `Forge`: Ethereum testing framework. `Cast`: swiss army knife for interacting with smart contracts. `Anvil`: local ethereum node.
+-